astronomer/astro-docs/enterprise/next/05_customize-airflow/06_integrate-iam.md

 ### Step 4: Create an Airflow Deployment

-1. Create an Airflow Deployment with your Google service account attached by running the following command:
+1. Create an Airflow Deployment with your GCP service account attached by running the following command:

     ```bash
     $ astro deployment create <deployment-name> --executor=celery --cloud-role=<gsa-name>@<project-id>.iam.gserviceaccount.com
     ```

-2. Note the name of each GKE service account that appears when you run the following command:
+2. Note the name of the Worker and Scheduler service accounts that appear when you run the following command:

     ```bash
     $ kubectl get sa -n <your-airflow-namespace>
     ```

-3. Create an IAM policy binding your Google and GKE service accounts by running the following command for each of the GKE service accounts you noted:
+3. Create an IAM policy binding your Google and GKE service accounts by running the following command for both the Worker and Scheduler GKE service accounts you noted:

     ```bash
     gcloud iam service-accounts add-iam-policy-binding \